Bpedigo/PowerShell_Module/README.md

 1.)
 Add-Numbers

-SYNOPSIS:  Adds two numbers given to it.
+SYNOPSIS:  Adds any numbers given to it.

-SYNTAX:    Add-Numbers arg1 arg2
+SYNTAX:    Add-Numbers arg1 arg2 ag3 ect...

-EXAMPLE:   Add-Numbers 1 2
+EXAMPLE:   Add-Numbers 1 2 100 235

 ========================================================================================

 2.)
-Dir_Stat
+Bir

 SYNOPSIS:
     Counts the number of files in the current directory.
-    Also counts the number of lines inside the file type you have given it.
+    Also, counts and highlights the number files with the following file extensions:

-SYNTAX:  Dir_Stat <"PS, PY, CPP, RB, H">

-EXAMPLE: dir_stat ps

-DESCRIPTION:
-    Passing the ps argument will find all PowerShell file in the current working directory and count the lines of       code.
-    Passing the py argument will find all Python files in the current working directory and count the lines of          code.
-    Passing the rb argument will find all Ruby files in the current working directory and count the lines of code.
-    Passing the cpp argument will find all C++ files in the current working directory and count the lines of code.
-    Passing the h argument will bring up help.
+    .ps .py .cpp .rb .exe

+SYNTAX:  Bir <"no arguments">

 ============================================================================================